-Differences Between Embezzlement, Larceny, & False Pretenses
+Understanding White Collar Theft Crimes: The Difference Between Embezzlement, Larceny, and False Pretenses

 Because embezzlement, larceny, and false pretenses are all crimes that involve different aspects of dishonesty and theft, they oftentimes get confused with one another.
 However, embezzlement, larceny, and false pretenses are all different crimes that carry different potential punishments.
 Our Los Angeles federal criminal defense attorney, David Dudley, is here to help you understand the key differences between these white-collar crimes.